tdiorio2323/tdnewauthproject/README.md

 - After signing in at `/auth`, users land on `/work/link`.
 - Configure theme, font, color scheme, button style/layout, links, and add‑ons with a live preview.
-- Click “Save & View My Page” to persist and open `/:handle` in a new tab.
+- Autosave: Enabled by default (can be toggled).
+Manual “Save & View My Page” persists and opens `/:handle` in a new tab.
+- First-time setup: If you have no handle, a small modal prompts you to set one and seeds your profile.

 Supabase setup:
 - Add envs in `.env.local` as shown above.